Malaysia is among 25 countries around the world that restricts women from conferring their nationality to their children.

 Indonesia and Singapore reformed their laws for this bias in 2006 and 2004 respectively.
 Meanwhile, the Philippines and Vietnam have allowed equal naturalised citizenship even before 2000.

-TRP spoke to several people whose parents were of mixed nationalities to better understand exactly what problems they faced when trying to register for their child’s citizenship.
+TRP spoke to several people whose parents were of mixed nationalities to better understand exactly what goes on.

 We found that children whose fathers were Malaysian citizens had no problems registering for citizenship here, regardless of whether they were born on Malaysian soil or abroad.